Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Experiment

-When confronted with the RAVEN database, which is a kind of RPM problems, both Triple-CFN and its combination with the Re-space layer have demonstrated considerable performance.
-In this study, we conducted experiments using identical software and hardware configurations as those employed in the RS-Tran\cite{RS}.
-We replicated the experimental parameters from the RS-Tran setup, including batch size, learning rate, data volume and all other factors that could potentially influence model performance.
-This is to ensure the fairest comparison with RS-Tran, which is currently considered the state-of-the-art model. the the accuracy of Triple-CFN on RAVEN and I-RAVEN is recorded in the Table \ref{RAVEN_IRAVEN_Results}.
-The results indicate that Triple-CFN exhibits a potential performance.
-It is worth noting that Triple-CFN has almost half the number of parameters of RS-Tran.
+When confronted with the RAVEN database, which is a type of RPM problem, both Triple-CFN and its combination with the Re-space layer have demonstrated considerable performance.
+In this study, we conducted experiments using the same software and hardware configurations as those employed in RS-Tran \cite{RS}.
+We replicated the experimental parameters from the RS-Tran setup, including batch size, learning rate, data volume, and all other factors that could potentially influence model performance.
+This was done to ensure the fairest comparison with RS-Tran, which is currently considered the state-of-the-art model.
+The accuracy of Triple-CFN on RAVEN and I-RAVEN is recorded in Table \ref{RAVEN_IRAVEN_Results}.
+The results indicate that Triple-CFN exhibits promising performance.
+It is worth noting that Triple-CFN has almost half the number of parameters compared to RS-Tran.